ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Black Dash should be a Species of Conservation Concern in Massachusetts, due to habitat specialization, limited continental range and susceptibility to climate warming.

-Like the Mulberry Wing, but unlike the Two-spotted, Dion and Broad-winged Skippers, the Black Dash’s range is limited in the east to the southern New England/mid-Atlantic part of the east coast, rather than extending southward along the coastal plain.
+Like the Mulberry Wing, but unlike the Two-spotted, Dion and Broad-winged Skippers, the Black Dash’s range is limited in the east to the southern New England/mid-Atlantic part of the east coast, and does not extend southward along the coastal plain.
 Thus Black Dash and Mulberry Wing may experience range contractions at the southern edge of their range, as well as possible expansions northward, if climate warms.
-How this would affect Massachusetts populations is not clear (Species affected by climate warming are listed on Table 6).
+How this would affect Massachusetts populations is not clear.
+(Species affected by climate warming are listed on Table 6).

 Habitat loss is the more salient threat.
 Black Dash is “only slightly less specialized than Mulberry Wing” (Cech 2005), and the preservation of open wet meadow habitat in Massachusetts is critical to the survival of this univoltine sedge-feeding species.
 Much wetland and sedge meadow habitat has already been lost in this state as a result of urban and suburban development.
-Current wetland protection laws may be protecting remaining populations of Black Dash, but documentation at many likely locations is lacking.
+Natural succession in wetlands is also a threat.
+Current wetland protection laws may be critical for remaining populations of Black Dash, but documentation at many likely locations is lacking, and wetland management may be necessary.

 literature cited